How To Improve Your Spelling in English: 9 Easy Techniques

 4. Make a list of the words you have trouble spelling

-Maybe you already know how to spell most commonly misspelled words (great for you!).
-Or maybe you just don’t use the word “vacuum” too often when you’re writing.
+Maybe you already know how to spell most commonly misspelled words, or maybe you just don’t use the word “vacuum” too often when you’re writing.

 Instead of studying a list of words made by someone else, why not make your own?
 Write down words that you have trouble spelling, even if they seem simple.
 Then learn their spelling rules or memorize them with mnemonics.